 We foster and champion effective teaching, grounded in sound pedagogy and enhanced by innovation, to promote successful learning for our diverse student population.
 To realize this mission, we collaborate with faculty and other campus partners, drawing on our wide range of expertise in pedagogy, educational technology, assessment, learning spaces, and curricular research.

-Scope and organization
+Scope and Organization

 Our efforts are organized into four main areas:

-For four decades, UCLA has made an explicit commitment to the development of programs and activities that enrich university instruction.
+For more than four decades, UCLA has made an explicit commitment to the development of programs and activities that enrich university instruction.
 The process of developing a campus plan began in 1975 when The Regents and the legislature allocated special funds for UC-wide instructional improvement.
-At that time, UCLA also took the opportunity to augment its own existing programs.
-By Spring 1976, these two efforts permitted the construction of a draft campuswide Instructional Improvement Plan.
-In order to review, fund, and evaluate specific initiatives, the implementing committee translated the plan’s general goals into four specific funding categories: curricular development, pedagogical development, advising, and skills deficiencies.
+In 1978, the Office of Undergraduate Affairs was reorganized and the newly formed Office of Instructional Development assumed primary responsibility for instructional improvement activities.

-The organization underwent a series of reviews beginning in 2015 by a campuswide faculty review committee and by the Academic Senate, and a renewed commitment to effective teaching innovation and excellence was launched.
+The organization underwent a series of reviews beginning in 2015 by a campus-wide faculty review committee and by the Academic Senate, and a renewed commitment to effective teaching innovation and excellence was launched.
 On March 6, 2019, the Center for the Advancement of Teaching was announced as the new name for the Office of Instructional Development to underscore the mission to foster and champion effective teaching.